 Weekly Training

 The Unit meets on Monday afternoons between 3:00pm and 5:00pm, and all Cadets are expected to attend.
-Training ranges from campcraft and survival through to first aid, conservation and the ecosystems and environments of Western Australia.
+Training ranges from camp craft and survival through to first aid, conservation and the ecosystems and environments of Western Australia.

 Our Camping Program

-Each year we undertake an ambitious camping program, with at least one camp per term and has becme one of the great strengths of our Unit.
-It is based on a two year cycle (meaning it is unlikely that we will camp in the same place in consecutive years), with plenty of adjustments to provide variety and to take advantage of opportunities.
+It is roughly based on a two year cycle (meaning it is unlikely that we will camp in the same place in consecutive years), with plenty of adjustments to provide variety and to take advantage of opportunities.
 At the moment, our program looks like this:

-Even Years |
+Odd Years | Even Years | |

-Camp Wellington |
+Wellington Camp |

 Boranup Camp |

-Camel Soak Camp |
+Camel Soak CampKarijini/Ningaloo Trip |

 Tree Camp |

-We also have a few additional experiences, which run about every three years - it means that most Cadets will get at least one opportunity to attend each of these trips during their time with the Unit.
+We also have a few additional experiences, which run about every 2-3 years - it means that most Cadets will get at least one opportunity to attend each of these trips during their time with the Unit.
 They are by invitation, and easily the most amazing experiences we offer.

 Shark Bay Experience

 Working as a team with the Rangers in Shark Bay for a week.
-(Last trip 2010, next expected 2013)

 Karijini-Ningaloo Trip